Frequently Asked Questions

 Can my kids come with me?

 We really want to ensure that caring responsibilities don’t present a barrier for any woman hoping to attend this event.
 Babes in arms are welcome throughout the day.
 Parliament’s onsite crèche will provide childcare for a limited number of children aged 1-5 for 4 hours of the day.
-An additional childcare option for children aged 6-12 is being set up in a location close to Parliament All childcare arrangements must be registered by 23rd August.
+An additional childcare option for children aged 6-12 is being set up in a location close to Parliament.
 Childcare will not be available on the day unless booked in advance.
-If you haven’t already received an email from us regarding childcare options, please reach out to Hannah at firstname.lastname@example.org.
+If you haven’t already received an email from us regarding childcare options, please reach out to Hannah at email@example.com.

 Will the event be photographed/filmed?

-The debating chamber session will be filmed and live streamed on Scottish Parliament’s Facebook page.
+The debating chamber session will be filmed and live streamed on Scottish Parliament’s Facebook page and on Scottish Parliament TV.
 Invite your friends who weren’t lucky enough to score a ticket to the day to watch online, or catch something you missed later on!
 We realise not everyone is into being caught on camera - if you indicated in your registration that you didn’t want to be photographed (or if you decide you’d rather not when you register) we’ll take steps to make sure your wishes are respected.
 You may also wish to refer to the Scottish Parliamentary Corporate Body’s privacy notice.

 Am I guaranteed to get the workshops I want?